RjayBrown/html-css-responsive-design/README.md

 ## Build a Mini Project

 Once you complete the challenges you'll be able to use your new float, grid, and flexbox skills to build a fully responsive layout from scratch!
 Find a website you like and build a responsive layout representing the home page.
-The starter files are in the practice folder.
+The starter files are in the project folder.
 If you run into trouble, you can reach out in the #100Devs [[❓code-help]](https://discord.com/channels/735923219315425401/735925942559440997) channel on Discord.
 It's an amazing community space filled with supportive developers happy to answer any questions you have!

 ## Clone & Run Locally